zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1002.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 We have a website.
 Yes, we do.
 We have a website.
 H ow about you?
 Well, our website is ESLPod.com.
-If you go there, you can bec ome a member of ESL Podcast and, yes, download a Learning Guide for thi s episode.
+If you go there, you can bec ome a member of ESL Podcast and, yes, download a Learning Guide for this episode.

 This episode is called “An Unwelcome Business in the Neighborhood.”
 Let’s get started.